Loading NuWatt Energy...

 Historic area with mature tree canopy.
 Larger older homes with high electricity bills.
 Some shading challenges but microinverters handle partial shade well.

-Typical installation 1-3 days.
-Electrical and building inspection by the City of Waltham.
+Typical installation 1-3 days, followed by electrical and building inspection by the City of Waltham.

 ~$396/yr